rosehemans/Niyam-IT-PPP-Anomaly-Detection/README.md

 ### Tableau Dashboard for Blended Anomalies

-* After blending the scores from all the models, we attain the final anomaly indicator which is common for all models.
-We get a total of 14484 anomalous loan applications out of around a million applications.
+* After combining scores from various models, a total of 14,484 anomalous loan applications were identified out of approximately one million applications.

 * Analysis reveals 14,053 anomalous loans processed via the PPP method, compared to only 431 through the PPS method, indicating a higher prevalence of anomalies in the PPP method.